o-ran-sc/nonrtric/docs/overview.rst

 Implementation:

-- Implemented as a Java Spring Boot application.
+- Implemented as a Java Spring Boot application and in Python.
 - Repo: *nonrtric/plt/rappcatalogue*
 - Documentation at the :doc:`rApp Catalogue documentation site <rappcatalogue:index>`.